moov-io/iso8583-connection/README.md

 // work with the client
 ```

-### Callback invocation during connection life cycle
+### Handler invocation during the connection life cycle

 This section explains the various stages at which different handler functions are triggered throughout the lifecycle of the `Connection`.

 #### On connection establishment:

 - **`OnConnect`**: This handler is invoked immediately after the TCP connection is made.
-It can be utilized for operations that should be performed before the connection is officially considered established (e.g., sending SignOn message and receiving its response).
+It can be utilized for operations that should be performed before the connection is officially considered established (e.g., sending `SignOn` message and receiving its response).

 - **`ConnectionEstablishedHandler (async)`**: This asynchronous handler is triggered when the connection is logically considered established.